-This is a common misunderstood secret costs of mutual funds.
+This is a commonly misunderstood secret cost of mutual funds.
 There are load funds and no load funds.
-A load fund charges you a percent of your investment to invest in the fund, typically 5.75%, whereas a no load fund doesn’t charge you anything to invest.
+A load fund charges you a percent of your investment to invest in the fund, typically 5.75%, whereas a no-load fund doesn’t charge you anything to invest.

 #3.
 Contingent Deferred Sales Load